-Article History Received: 24.09.2019 Accepted: 05.10.2019 Published: 27.10.2019 Copyright @ 2019: This is an open-access article distributed under the terms of the Creative Commons Attribution license which permits unrestricted use, distribution, and reproduction in any medium for non commercial use (NonCommercial, or CC-BY-NC) provided the original author and source are credited.
+5 1 57 Quick Response Code Journal homepage: Copyright @ 2019: This is an open-access Article History Received: 24.09.2019 Accepted: 05.10.2019 Published: 27.10.2019 article distributed under the terms of the Creative Commons Attribution license which permits unrestricted use, distribution, and reproduction in any medium for non commercial use (NonCommercial, or CC-BY- NC) provided the original author and source LEI WISZ are credited.

 There is no mandate in the Bangladeshi educational institutions to help girls in managing their menstruation (Mutunda, 2013).
 Therefore, in an effort to create awareness on menstruation the first global menstrual day celebrated on 28th of May 2014 (Chin, 2014).
 Due to restricted in religious practices, majority of the girls have lack of scientific knowledge about menstruation and puberty.
-Adolescent girls often are reluctant to open discuss about their menstruation with their parents and often hesitate to seek help regarding their menstrual problems (Haque et al., 2014; Sarkar, Dobe, Dasgupta, Basu, & Shahbabu, 2017).
-Puberty and adolescence can be challenging times for any girls.
+Adolescent girls often are reluctant to open discuss about their menstruation with their parents and often hesitate to seek help regarding their menstrual problems (Haque et al., 2014; Sarkar, Dobe, Dasgupta, Basu, & Shahbabu, 2017).Puberty and adolescence can be challenging times for any girls.

-Menstrual hygiene is an issue that needs to be addressed at all levels (Shakya, 2017).
-Menstrual hygiene is important because it is a natural process of hygiene related to practice of girls during menstruation (Sharma & Moktan, 2016).
+Menstrual hygiene is an issue that needs to be addressed at all levels (Shakya, 2017).Menstrual hygiene is important because it is a natural process of hygiene related to practice of girls during menstruation (Sharma & Moktan, 2016).
 It is an important issue which needs free and open discussions (Parajuli et al., 2017).
-Poor practices may affect their health such as to Reproductive increased vulnerability Infections, (Tarhane & Kasulkar, 2015), Inflammatory Diseases, Urinary Tract Infections, Cervical cancer, Ectopic pregnancy even may develop infertility (El-Lassy, Madian, 2013; Sarkar, Dobe, Dasgupta, Basu, & Shahbabu, 2017) study found that, 26% girls are suffering from STIs, 45.2% UTI because of poor menstrual hygiene (Das et al., 2015).
+Poor practices may affect their health such as increased vulnerability to Reproductive Tract Infections, (Tarhane & Kasulkar, 2015), Pelvic Inflammatory Diseases, Urinary Tract Infections, Cervical cancer, Ectopic pregnancy even may develop infertility (El-Lassy, Madian, 2013; Sarkar, Dobe, Dasgupta, Basu, & Shahbabu, 2017) study found that, 26% girls are suffering from STIs, 45.2% UTI because of poor menstrual hygiene (Das et al., 2015).
 Every year approximately 10 % of women worldwide are exposed to genital infections including UTI and bacterial vaginosis, and 75 % of women have a history of a genital infection (Upashe, Tekelab, & Mekonnen, 2015).
 Menstruation is still regarded as something unclean or dirty in Bangladeshi society (Haque et al., 2014).